dotnet-state-machine/stateless/README.md

 ### External State Storage

-Stateless has been designed with encapsulation within an ORM-ed domain model in mind.
-Some ORMs place requirements upon where mapped data may be stored.
+Stateless is designed to be embedded in various application models.
+For example, some ORMs place requirements upon where mapped data may be stored, and UI frameworks often require state to be stored in special "bindable" properties.
 To this end, the `StateMachine` constructor can accept function arguments that will be used to read and write the state values:

 ```csharp
 var stateMachine = new StateMachine<State, Trigger>(